We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Riding a bike with no helmet includes a balance between fun and danger.
 Thousand wants to change this balance by offering helmets with great functionality

 The story behind Thousands’ helmets is actually more than you would first expect.
-We all have those friends who don’t wear helmets because they look silly in their mind.
+We all have those friends who don’t wear helmets because they look silly in their minds.
 Gloria’s friend was one of those people.
 After the loss of her friend through a cycling related accident, Gloria decided that something needs to be changed.
-She collaborated with her friends and started Thousand helmets – a helmet that you actually want to wear.
+She collaborated with her friends and started Thousand Helmets – a helmet that you actually want to wear.

 In 2015, Thousand was first funded through Kickstarter.
 They received a massive $229,000 which was way beyond their modest $20,000 goal.
-It just goes to show that the inspiration from Jack Kerouac’s travels were liked by many!
+It just goes to show that the inspiration from Jack Kerouac’s travels was liked by many!

 Thousand’s ideology- minimalistic, functional style with important specs should get more people to wear helmets

 I decided to test and review this product due to Thousand’s unique approach towards helmets.

 When unpacked, the helmet by Thousand comes out of a solid fabric bag.
 You might want to keep and use the bag to transport your helmet as it is quite nice.
 I didn’t have this luxury with my Bell mountain bike helmet, and after 2 years it is quite scratched from transport.